 Introduction

-Organic matter is incredibly important within aquatic ecosystems.
+Organic matter is important within aquatic ecosystems.
 Complex food webs are influenced by organic matter by mediating nutrients, metals, salts, and minerals within a system.
 The role of organic matter does not act solely as a mediator but also one of the primary energy sources within a system.
 There are three classes of organic matter: coarse particulate (CPOM, > 1 mm), fine particulate (FPOM, <1 mm and > 0.5 mm), and dissolved (DOM, < 0.5 mm).
 Most of the organic matter that is being brought into a system is leaf litter.

-The decomposition of the litter goes through a multiphase process.
+The decomposition of leaf litter in aquatic systems goes through a multiphase process.
 Compounds that are easily dissolved are extracted from the litter within the first few days, and then the acceleration of microbial activity takes place.
 Bacterial degradation improves the detritus nutritional value, and is beneficial for zoobenthos to feed on.
-Macroinvertebrates are organisms, without backbones, that are visible to the naked eye.
-These organisms are retained by mesh greater than or equal to 200 to 500 μm.

 The benthic macroinvertebrates include annelids, oligochates, insect larvae, gastropods, mollusks, and crustaceans.
 The most abundant macroinvertebrate in freshwater ecosystems tends to be insect larvae.
 While collecting these organisms in field is needed to preserve them, due to their size.

 Macroinvertebrates size ranging from 200 to 500 μm, some may not be seen easily with the naked eye.
 If organisms are preserved they can be place under a microscope for further identifying and classification.
-Preservation methods for the study of macroinvertebrates and organic matter have not been readily assessed.

 For most studies there has been no preservation of the samples and the bugs were picked live.
 These bugs tended to be larger species that were easily seen to the naked eye.
 Formalin has been the common preservation method, yet only a few studies have used ethanol; however, ethanol was used after initial formalin preservation.
-There have been three trends occurring in the sampling of small macroinvertebrates.

-OM and bug samples are taken separately, but this method fails to associate community structures with the OM sample.
-Doing a live-pick of samples and only preserving the bugs, runs a risk of missing small taxa.
-Finally, preserving the samples and separating the OM and bugs in lab, can result in introducing preservation artifacts to the OM mass assessment.
+There have been three observed methods for sampling of small macroinvertebrates in leaf litter.
+1) Litter and macroinvertebrate samples are taken separately, but this method fails to specifically associate community structures with the leaf litter sample.
+2) Macroinvertebrates are picked live from the leaf litter and preserved separately.
+This method collects the macroinvertebrates actually living in the a specific leaf litter sample but runs a risk of missing and undersampling small or cryptic individuals.
+Furthermore, this method limits the number of samples that can be collected because each sample must be processed at the time of collection.
+Finally, 3) whole leaf litter samples can be preserved and the macroinvertebrates can be separated in the lab.
+This method allows for the careful separation of very small individuals and does not require that samples be processed at the time of collection but adding preservative to the leaf litter could introduce preservation artifacts to the leaf litter mass assessment.
+To our knowledge, preservation artifacts for leaf litter mass determination have not been assessed

 We are investigating if preserving the samples in ethanol in field and separating the OM and bugs in lab with result in the introducing of preservation artifacts within our assessments.